-With bases on so many continents, you have the opportunity to volunteer in a diverse range of countries like Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Tanzania, Tenerife, Thailand, and Zambia.
+With bases on so many continents, you have the opportunity to volunteer in a diverse range of countries like Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Madagascar, Tenerife, Thailand and Belize.

 For many volunteers, the only thing holding them back is wondering which are the safest countries to visit.
 We understand your concerns about the risks involved in travelling and volunteering abroad, and while international travel always carries some risk, GVI doesn’t operate in countries where we know the risks are too high.